ultranoise/teensyMIDItoolkit/README.md

 You will find examples of arduino code written for teensy boards (especially teensy LC) making it easy to convert your board into a professional MIDI interface using capacitive touch, analog and digital inputs, accelerometers (LIS3DH with I2C), etc.

-The examples are organised from practising diverse techniques.
+The examples are organised from practising diverse techniques: buttons to notes, analog sensors to CC, pitch bend and after touch, sequencing...

-To begin, grasp your teensy board, install Arduino if you do not have it already and its extension for Teensy called "Teensyduino".
+To begin with these examples, grasp your teensy board (preferably a teensy LC), install Arduino if you do not have it already and its extension for Teensy called "Teensyduino".
 For that go to: https://www.pjrc.com/teensy/td_download.html

-You must select MIDI from the "Tools > USB Type" menu
+In Teensyduino, do not forget to select MIDI from the "Tools > USB Type" menu

-If you need a MIDI synth, I recommend Helm (open source & multi-platform): https://tytel.org/helm/
+If you need a MIDI synth to test your code, I recommend Helm (open source & multi-platform): https://tytel.org/helm/

 # Practice 1: Control Change with one Analog Sensor
 Learn how to create one MIDI Control Change with one Analog Sensor with this tutorial: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/AnalogControlChange-oneInput